pybuilder/pybuilder.github.io/documentation/plugins.md

 *PyBuilder* manages build and runtime dependencies for you.
 Use the ```python.install_dependencies``` module to activate dependency management.
-This will make the following tasks available :
+This will make the following tasks available:

 <table class="table table-striped">
   <tr>